 All full time permanent employees working at least 30 hours per week are eligible for benefits.
 Dependents of these employees are eligible based on the criteria below:

-New hires have 45 days from their date of hire to elect benefits.
-Rehires and Status Changes may have as few as 30 days to make their elections.
-When logging into the benefits system your deadline is provided.
+New hires have 30 days from their date of hire to elect benefits.
+Rehires and Status Changes also have 30 days to make their elections.
+When logging into the benefits system your deadline is provided at that time

 Section 125 of the IRS guidelines state that you may change your benefits within 30 days of a qualified life event such as marriage, divorce, birth, adoption, death, gaining or loosing other coverage.
 Qualifying events allow you and your eligible dependent(s) to elect, cancel, or change coverage under the Shelby County Schools medical, dental, and vision plans.
 Documentation of the event such as marriage licenses, death decrees, birth certificates, etc. are required.